scholarslab/CodeLab/Week03/lesson.md

 Whitespace is used to demarcate other things as well, most importantly conditions and loops (we'll get to them in a second) and class definitions (way in the future).

+It's a bit annoying to keep track of whitespace in the Python interactive interpreter and our code is starting to get more complex structurally.
+If you haven't already, it's probably useful to switch to saving your code into files and running from the terminal.

 ### Arguments

 Let's break down the pig_latin function definition above a bit further.
 Here it is again: